 7. Resize the Notion gallery card

 You can change the Notion gallery card size by clicking on the ‘...’ icon next to the New button and then on the Layout option.
 Finally, click on the Card Size option and choose one of the items in the drop-down.
+This way you can make the gallery view smaller or larger based on your preference.

 8. Share your Notion gallery view